Carrooi/Node-Simq/README.md

 [fs-finder](https://npmjs.org/package/fs-finder)).

 If you are programing in plain javascript, maybe it will be enough for you, to define just base main js file.
-This is because of SimQ automatically looks for dependecies and include other dependent files automatically.
+This is because of SimQ automatically looks for dependencies and include other dependent files automatically.
 Now this is only for .js files.

 ## External libraries

-In example abowe, you could see `libraries` section with two sub sections `begin` and `end`.
-There you can set some external libraries and their position in result file (begining or the end of the file).
+In example above, you could see `libraries` section with two sub sections `begin` and `end`.
+There you can set some external libraries and their position in result file (beginning or the end of the file).

 For libraries on remote server you can use http or https protocol.

 ## Styles

 If you are using some CSS framework, you can let SimQ to handle these files too.
-Styles definitions are also in packages and it is good to separete javascript application into one package and your styles into another, but in this example, we will add styles definition into our first package.
+Styles definitions are also in packages and it is good to separate javascript application into one package and your styles into another, but in this example, we will add styles definition into our first package.

 `./config/setup.json`: